Arduino Control Center

 What do I need in order to start programming Arduino and ESP boards with Arduino Control Center, except Arduino boards?
 Do I need a license for the program?

 To start, you don't need a license.
-You can use the demo version until you get familiar with software logic and your project requirements.
-The project created in the demo version will be fully functional in the registered version.
+You can use a FREE version until you get familiar with software logic and your project requirements.
+The project created in the FREE version will be fully functional in the registered version.

 What is the easiest way for the first time to start with Arduino board configuration?